 USC’s Information Technology Services (ITS) provides a variety of services to support faculty in their teaching, research, and other professional activities.

-For help with network connectivity and software, contact the consultants at the ITS Customer Support Center by emailing firstname.lastname@example.org or calling 213-740-5555.
-Walk-in support is available in the Ahmanson Information Commons at Leavey Library on the lower level.
-Visit the Customer Support Center page for additional information.
+For help with network connectivity and software, please contact the ITS Customer Support Center by emailing firstname.lastname@example.org or calling 213-740-5555.
+Walk-in support is available in Leavey Library’s Information Commons, on the lower level.
+See the Contact ITS page for more information.

 Some USC schools and departments maintain their own IT help desk.
 For information about the IT help provided by these schools and departments, visit the Local IT Support page.